 Acknowledging these threats, organizations are looking to protect their ICS using a nuanced approach.
-Many are specifically encouraging their ICS security professionals to hone their skills and training using respected technical resource providers in the field.
-These providers can also help IT cybersecurity personnel learn about industrial environments and how best to implement cyber controls relative to uptime and safety of their organizations’ industrial process.
+Many specifically encourage their ICS security professionals to hone their skills and training using respected technical resource providers in the field.
+These providers can also help IT cybersecurity personnel learn about industrial environments and how best to implement cyber controls relative to the uptime and safety of their organizations’ industrial processes.

-Towards that end, here are eight providers that ICS professionals can use to train and continuously educate their teams to defend their organizations’ ICS.
+Towards that end, here are seven providers that ICS professionals can use to train and continuously educate their teams to defend their organizations’ ICS.